JonathanReeve/template-course-website/content/index.md

 1. Using TensorFlow Projector, find a neighborhood of words with one or two unexpected entries.
 2. In 500 words, discuss: where morphological ambiguity (homographs) shows itself most clearly.
 How would this become a problem for NLP programs that use these embeddings?

-## Week 8: Problems in Geography and Census Data
+## Week 8: Geographic and demographic data ethics

 Required readings: